learn-co-curriculum/react-ts-use-effect/README.md

 render -> useEffect -> setState -> re-render -> useEffect
 ```

+> **TypeScript Note**: You may have noticed in the above example we did not have
+> to type our `e` event parameter in the `onChange` anonymous function.
+When
+> defining functions _inline_ on these event listener attributes, TypeScript is
+> able to infer the first parameter passed to it is an event.

 ## useEffect Dependencies

 Sometimes we only want to run our side effect in certain conditions.
 For